mineshkothari/fullstack/README.md

 - [SASS](https://sass-lang.com)

-I used **SASS** as my chosen CSS preprocessor.
+I used **SASS** as my chosen CSS pre-processor.
 This is a great way to import custom styles and override the original Bootstrap library.
 I also have the added benefit of using SASS variables along with other cool tricks.

 - [Git](#)